Places

 Birds – American Redstart, Yellow Warbler, Common Yellowthroat, Warbling and Red Eyed Vireos, Eastern Phoebe, Great Crested and Willow Flycatchers, Osprey, Bobolink, Indigo Bunting, Veery, Catbird, Great Blue Heron and Belted Kingfisher are among the over sixty migrated and nesting species recorded for this location.

-Directions – Parking lots with access to the path are located at Tremblay Road, which is just north of Waitsfield, off Route 100, or at Meadow Road, another mile or so further north, again off Route 100.
+Directions – Parking lot with access to the path is located at Meadow Road, which is north of Waitsfield, off Route 100 near Small Dog Electronics.
+Walk south on the west side of the Mad River.
 Please obey path rules.

 Senor Road to Fuller Hill Road